-After my terrible freshman year, things started to change, and my life got much better.
-Sometimes things don’t always go as planned but it can often make you a stronger version of yourself.
-And let’s face it, beginnings can be really challenging.
+After my terrible freshman year, things started to change, and my life improved.
+Sometimes, things don’t always go as planned, but it can often make you a stronger version of yourself.
+And let’s face it, beginnings can be challenging.

 My vision of freshman year

 The college experience I had pictured included riding my bike to class, living in the dorms, joining a sorority, trying new foods at the dining hall, and exploring a new town.
-And making tons of new friends–everyone in the dorm would be one huge friend group.
+And making tons of new friends — everyone in the dorm would be one huge friend group.
 And friends in every class.
 Weekend trips!
 All while maintaining a 4.0 GPA.
-You know, living the life that you see in movies and on Instagram!
+You know, living the life you see in movies and on Instagram!

 My reality of freshman year

 - The roommate: I immediately realized my roommate and I were not a good match.
 She was loud and would come home in the middle of the night, turn on the lights, and make microwave popcorn.
 When I asked her, “What are you doing?
-I’m sleeping!” and she would reply with a flippant comment like “You are such a light sleeper!”
+I’m sleeping!” she would reply with a flippant comment like “You are such a light sleeper!”
 In addition, we barely had anything in common and did not have much to talk about.
-I had hoped to become close with my roommate and felt very defeated that this was not going to happen.
+I had hoped to become close with my roommate and felt defeated that this would not happen.

-- The skin condition: Only a few weeks into the school year, I contracted a horrible skin condition.
-I didn’t have a car and was forced to Uber thirty to forty minutes away to different doctors and even to the hospital.
-I even missed some of my classes the first week of school and could not do sorority recruitment.
-While everyone else was going out, making friends, and having the best time in college, I was bedridden, during the part of the school year where most college friendships are made.
+- The skin condition: I contracted a horrible condition only a few weeks into the school year.
+I didn’t have a car and was forced to Uber thirty to forty minutes away to different doctors and the hospital.
+I missed some of my classes the first week of school and could not do sorority recruitment.
+While everyone else was going out, making friends, and having the best time in college, I was bedridden during the school year, where most college friendships are made.
 As a result, I didn’t have a big friend group like I had hoped and found myself eating alone at the dining hall a lot.

 - Loneliness: No one prepared me for how lonely college can feel.
-It’s not like living at home where I could just go talk to someone in my family if I needed something.
-I had a lot of trouble finding friends as a freshman and just spent a lot of time alone in my dorm room.
+It’s not like living at home, where I could talk to someone in my family if I needed something.
+I had a lot of trouble finding friends as a freshman and spent much time alone in my dorm room.
 I thought I would instantly make friends because, in the past, I had never had trouble making friends.
-Even though I was meeting people, it took me a while to feel like I actually had friends.
+Even though I was meeting people, it took me a while to feel like I had friends.

 - The car accident: That November, two of my friends and I went on a road trip one weekend.
-The trip was so much fun but, on the final day of the trip, a car collided with us head-on, totaling both cars.
+The trip was so much fun, but a car collided with us head-on on the final day, totaling both cars.
 Luckily, all physical injuries were minor.
 However, I experienced horrible post-traumatic stress disorder and hated being in a car after that happened.

 - Academics: Some classes in college were much harder than I expected.
-I was not used to having tests make up the majority of my grade, which gave me anxiety because I am not a great test taker.
+I was not used to having tests make up most of my grades, which made me anxious because I am not a great test taker.
 Also, I realized I was not enjoying what I was learning and knew that my chosen major was not for me.
-I was genuinely considering dropping out and going to a local community college after my first year of college because I hated it so much.
+I considered dropping out and attending a local community college after my first year because I hated it so much.

 Lessons I learned from my less-than-stellar freshman year of college

 I realized that quality over quantity is so true for having friends.
-It’s much better to only have a few close, real friends than to have a huge group of surface-level friends.
-As long as you have people you can hang out with and be yourself around, that is what matters most.
+It’s much better only to have a few close, real friends than to have a huge group of surface-level friends.
+That matters most as long as you have people you can hang out with and be yourself around.

 2. Don’t compare your life to anyone else’s

-I would often compare my high school friends’ college experience to my own.
-They would tell me about how much they loved college and all of the amazing friends they were making.
-I would feel discouraged because my freshman year was nothing like theirs and I was disappointed that I wasn’t having fun and enjoying college.
+I often compared my high school friends’ college experience to mine.
+They would tell me how much they loved college and all the amazing friends they made.
+I would feel discouraged because my freshman year was nothing like theirs, and I was disappointed that I wasn’t having fun and enjoying college.

-I had so many weird and bad things happen to me during my freshman year.
-The college experience was not what I expected it to be, but everything turned out okay in the end.
+I had so many weird and bad things happen during my freshman year.
+The college experience was unexpected, but everything turned out okay.

 4. Things get better with time